Crisis Management Scorecard: ESPN and the NFL

 - Accountability: Ultimately, ESPN is not really accountable to the public in the same way the NFL is, although it probably should be.
 Most of the tools of accountability that would normally be used with a broadcaster, such as an FCC action, don’t yet apply to podcasts and digital sites.
 And it’s a general rule that unduly harsh discipline is less likely to bring an organization down than unduly lenient discipline.
 People can come to Simmons’ defense on Twitter, but obviously that didn’t change ESPN’s mind.

-So ESPN comes out slightly ahead in this issue management analysis than the NFL.
+So ESPN comes out slightly ahead in this crisis issue management analysis than the NFL.
 But only slightly.